codinglead/codinglead.github.io/_posts/2020-03-23-changing-the-type-of-a-value-coercion-in-javascript.md

 layout: project
 title: changing the type of a value - coercion in javascript
 date: 2020-03-23 8:00 -0700
-updated: 2021-10-15 08:40 -0700
+updated: 2021-10-15 08:48 -0700
-meta: Changing the type of a value can sometimes be confusing because JavaScript tries to be helpful and implicitly change the type for you.
+meta: Using a value in a comparison can be confusing sometimes because JavaScript tries to be helpful and implicitly change the type for you.
 pic: images/javascript.png
 imgAlt: the javascript logo
 tags: ["javascript"]